 To limit our waste and increase our use of recycled materials, we never discard any remnants of our leather.
 Instead, we reuse them to make some of our smaller items, such as the keychain.
 Smaller cut-offs are shredded and repurposed as leatherboard to reinforce the interior of your bag.
 Because remember; waste isn’t waste, until you waste it!

 Transparency and factory visits

 To ensure that our high standards are met and maintained, we carefully select our partners and we stay in touch throughout the whole production process.
 Our factories aren’t anonymous labour hands but our allies in our mission to create beautiful products that are sustainable and fair.
 To achieve this, we regularly visit the factories in India.
 We have an entirely clean production process and we’d love you to know who made your handbag too!
 We’re sure you’ll fall in love with these skilled craftsmen and women when you see how your favourite Ms. Bay bag came to be.
-We’ll introduce you to them on our next visit.
-Keep an eye on our blog.
+You can meet some of our makers here.

 Recycling and reusing

 Where ever we can, we choose to reuse materials for printing, wrapping and packing.
 To achieve this, we collaborate with several companies that donate their used cardboard boxes and plastics wrappings.
 When we buy new materials, we will always choose recycled.
 To not bring more short-lived plastics into circulation that will end up in landfills, we avoid using non-degradable packaging at all.

 Not vegan but sustainable

 Vegan leather is an optimistic name for PVC (polyvinyl chloride) or PU (Polyurethane).
 PVC produces harmful dioxins and uses toxic chlorine.
 PU is less toxic, but its raw material comes from fossil fuels and solvents are used to paint the Pu layer onto a fabric basis.